Domikohlh/qf-chitrea/README.md

 # Note
 1. Original data have 20,206 na and 2 columns of  constant variance which has been removed
 2. But the data ran pmm still has 2036 na remained.
-Needs to get in depth into that
+Needs to get in depth into that.
+Otherwise we cannot run PCA or even other ML model

 # Reminder
 1. Can you give me more details about the data you gave me in the zip file and how could they be used?
 (Dom)